-No athlete(s) may travel to or from school-sponsored functions (conventions, games, meetings, etc.) in which they participate as representatives of the school in private cars unless they have the express approval from a DHS Administrator (Dean of Students/Activities Director, or the Principal).
+No athlete(s) may travel to or from school-sponsored functions (conventions, games, meetings, etc.) in which they participate as representatives of the school in private cars unless they have the express approval from a DHS Administrator or designee.
 Examples might include the Trap Shooting Team and Coop Sports.

 An athlete may only ride with their Parents or Guardians even though they may have permission from their Parents or Guardians to the contrary.
-Under no circumstances may a student be allowed to return with a friend who has permission to return with their Parent/guardian.
+Under no circumstances may a student be allowed to return with a friend who has permission to return with their Parent/Guardian.
 Both students will be held accountable if in violation of the transportation regulation.